 A Truce which is Hard to Remember

-The one thing it has is that it isn't lacking in actor appeal and Craig Anthony Olejnik has one of those faces which shares features with Bradley Cooper making him some what handsome and charming.
+The one thing "Christmas Truce" has is that it isn't lacking in actor appeal and Craig Anthony Olejnik has one of those faces which shares features with Bradley Cooper making him some what handsome and charming.
 And Ali Liebert brings plenty of classic war time appeal with her hair and lipstick having that distinct 1940s style.
 But their characters along with the dialogue is utterly forgettable.

 What this all boils down to is that "Christmas Truce" is a movie with an idea which has potential but all it does is prove that it is very hard to make an effective war time romantic melodrama on a TV movie budget as this comes up short time after time.